 Regulatory challenges and solutions: AIFMD II

-In 2023, AIFMD II is still being negotiated between EU institutions.
-How can a Fund manager comply with the new requirements?
+How can an Alternative Investment Fund manager comply with the new AIFMD II requirements?

 In November 2021, the European Commission proposed a draft revision of the Alternative Investment Fund Managers Directive (AIFMD II).
 This revision aims at introducing new harmonised rules at the European Union (EU) level in different areas, such as